khuram95/Weather-Dashboard/README.md

-# Thomas' Weather Dashboard
+# Weather Dashboard

 ## Description.

-Thomas' Weather Dashbaord is a (5) Day Weather Forecast application that provides georgraphical weather information when given by a city name using the OpenWeatherMap APIs.
+Weather Dashbaord is a (5) Day Weather Forecast application that provides georgraphical weather information when given by a city name using the OpenWeatherMap APIs.

 ## Assigned User Story:
 ```